dannng/dannng.github.io/docs/disk-imaging-decision-factors.markdown

 - Does your workflow require a one-to-one correspondence between a digital asset and an original storage device?
 - Does your end user access process require disk images (e.g., if you are using BitCurator Access)?
 - Does your donor agreement allow for the return of physical carriers to donors? (e.g., media carriers may only be temporarily in your collection while materials are accessioned, giving little to no chance to ever revisit source materials)
-- Does the institution want to include in its provenance an audit trail of preservation events9 that start from the “source” of the material (e.g., disk image creation, redaction), and are difficult to document otherwise without a disk image?
+- Does the institution want to include in its provenance an audit trail of preservation events<sup id="a9">[9](#en9)</sup> that start from the “source” of the material (e.g., disk image creation, redaction), and are difficult to document otherwise without a disk image?
 - Are you creating disk images for future processing because your institution hasn’t determined processing guidelines or workflow, or you want to retain the capacity for additional processing at a later date?
 - Are you unsure whether you may want to have a disk image in the future?
 - Are you working with tools to transfer media that require imaging?
 Some tools may require a disk image to be created first in order to review the contents from the media (e.g., floppy disk imaging tools such as the DeviceSide Floppy FC5025 and the Kryoflux).